CortexIntelligentAutomation/docs/content/en/docs/2025.1/_shared/upgrade/try-it-out/test-debugging-flows.md

 1. The `Result` variable displayed in the Variables Viewer (right panel) should show the current time.
 1. Continue or stop the execution.
 1. Commit the flow.

-## Test Publishing Production Flows

-1. Log in to Gateway with a user that has the `Admin` role.
-1. Click on the `Admin` charm, then `Packages`.
-1. Click `Add Package Definition`.
-Enter a package name and select the new flow to add to the package.
-Click `Save` to save the new package.
-1. Click `Publish`.
-A success message should appear.
-If it doesn't it means that there is a problem with the configuration in the `web.config` file for {{% ctx %}} Gateway, or the Application Services aren't healthy.
-See [Troubleshooting][] for more information.

 [Troubleshooting]: {{< url path="Cortex.Reference.Troubleshooting.Upgrade.TroubleshootingDuringUpgrade" >}}